cstapetrei/npress/README.md

 Everything in the admin dashboard should be pretty much self explanatory.

 The only "foreign" notion could be **Codeblocks**.
-In this section you define twig blocks that can be reused in the page editor section:
+In this section you define twig blocks that can be reused in the page editor section.
+Here's an example:
 ```
+// let's say we have the following block
 [[my-code-slug attr1=value1 attr2=value2]]

+// defined with
+<p>This is my code {{ attr1 }} {{ attr2 }}</p>
 ```

-This bit will get replaced with your block definition when viewing your page publicly.
+When rendering, every pair of  `[[` `]]` will get replaced by their corresponding definition (with attributes being replaced by their values).
+If you use an unknown (undefined) slug, the block will just be erased.

 ### Themes